 In 2012, he opened a one-man shop selling little more than potatoes, turnips and oats, with the aid of a £4,000 grant from Firstport, a fund that supports startups by social enterprises in Scotland.

-With little or no competition from other producers or sellers, the enterprise grew and attracted another Firstport grant, this time for £20,000, to open a bigger shop on the south side of Glasgow which sells Reuben’s own crops plus those from other producers and employs 15 people full-time.
+With little or no competition from other producers or sellers, the enterprise grew and attracted another Firstport grant, this time for £20,000, to open a shop on the south side of Glasgow which sold Reuben’s own crops plus those from other producers and employed 15 people full-time.

 The new store has been funded largely by the expansion of the business which gets about 90 percent of its revenue from trading, but has also attracted individual investments of £250 or more from about 80 customers, totaling £100,000.

-Another project for 2018 is the acquisition of a wholesale business to supply around 80 other retailers who have a similar ethos with organic groceries such as pasta, olive oils, and tinned pulses.
+Another project in 2018 was the acquisition of a wholesale business to supply around 80 other retailers who have a similar ethos with organic groceries such as pasta, olive oils, and tinned pulses.

 “We want to develop this business to support progressive retail and organic producers through short supply chains so that we can get good value products to customers and support alternatives to supermarkets,” Chesters said.